carlosglezcue/carlosglezcue/README.md

 ### 👋 Hello friend!!

-My name is Carlos and I'm iOS Developer at Babel
+My name is Carlos and I'm iOS Developer

 Skilled in:
 - Swift